Complete Your Accelerated Master’s / Bachelor’s Seminary Degree Skip to content

 Theological education for the last century has looked fairly similar: taking years of school, studying Greek and Hebrew, spending most of your day in a library, barely making ends meet, reading, writing, preaching, and sometimes enduring periods of isolation from others.

-There are some aspects of theological education that may never change like the subjects taught and the gospel proclaimed, but as the landscape of education transforms, seminary schools must adapt to make education more accessible.
+There are some aspects of theological education that may never change, like the subjects taught and the gospel proclaimed, but as the landscape of education transforms, our seminary schools has adapted to help make education more accessible.
 One of our attempts to address these changes at Grace Theological Seminary is our five-year Accelerated Master of Divinity program.

-Get a master’s degree and a bachelor’s degree in just five years!
+Get an Accelerated MDiv in just five years!

 There is nothing I would change about my theological education.
-However, if there was an option to complete both my bachelor’s and my accelerated Master’s of Divinity in five years — I would have gone with the accelerated ministry degree.
+However, if there was an option to complete both my bachelor’s and my accelerated MDiv in five years, I would have gone with the accelerated master’s degree.

 How we do seminary at Grace